 If you’re fortunate to live in Las Vegas, where the cool December weather is mild and calm compared to the rest of the country, you may find that moving during the holiday season is a breeze.
-If you live anywhere cooler that experiences real seasons, your move might be a lot more difficult.
-Moving during the holiday season poses its own set of problems, but with a little planning, you’ll find that it’s a breeze.
-Follow these moving tips from Champion Movers to make sure that you make light work of your holiday season move.
+If you live anywhere cooler that experiences real seasons, your move might be much more difficult.
+Moving during the holiday season poses its problems, but with a little planning, you’ll find that it’s a breeze.
+Follow these moving tips from Champion Movers to ensure you make light work of your holiday season move.

 Schedule Your Donation Pick-up

 Once you’ve packed and organized and packed the items that you will be taking with you on the move, you can plan on donating the rest.
 The holidays are a great opportunity to donate extra clothes, blankets, and toys that have taken up space in your home.
 Leading up to the holiday season, there are plenty of places that are accepting donations, so it would be great to take advantage of this abundance.
 For anything that you can’t donate, you can sell it at a garage sale.